Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Eastern Michigan Stats and Trends

-- Eastern Michigan has covered the spread on one occasion this season.
+- So far this season Eastern Michigan has one win against the spread.

-- This season, the Eagles are winless ATS when entering a game as an underdog of 2 points or more.
+- The Eagles have yet to cover the spread this season when underdogs by 2.5 points or more.

-- Eastern Michigan's games this season have gone over the point total two times in three opportunities (66.7%).
+- Eastern Michigan's games this season have gone over the total in two out of three opportunities (66.7%).

-- Eastern Michigan is 1-1 against the spread and 2-0 overall in games when it scores more than 37.0 points.
+- Eastern Michigan is 1-1 against the spread and 2-0 overall in games when it records more than 37.0 points.

-- When Eastern Michigan picks up more than 430.0 yards, the team is 1-1 against the spread and 2-0 overall.
+- Eastern Michigan is 1-1 against the spread and 2-0 overall when the team totals more than 430.0 yards.

 - The Eagles have turned the ball over one more time (4 total) than the Huskies have forced a turnover (3) this season.